Artists & Scholars Project Grants

 - Be focused on one project; however, multiple stages of the same project are permitted.

-- If the proposed project is a phase of a larger project, it must be clear in both the narrative and the budget which phase the applicant is requesting funds for.
+- If the project is a phase of a larger project, it must be clear in both the narrative and the budget which phase the applicant is requesting funds for.

-FY22 ASPG Templates:
+FY25 ASPG Templates:

 *Know that these are templates for your reference only – all applications and relevant materials must be submitted online through SM Apply.*